gotracksuit/sre-take-home-test/Readme.md

-# Take-Home Test (TypeScript)
+# SRE Take-Home Test (TypeScript)

 This is a template for a take-home test.
 See the [Instructions][Instructions] for details on the activity.

 **Set Up Your Repository**